-Friends, we are witnessing as well as passing through pretty volatile international economic as well as political events.
-On one side there are new trade barriers and tariff wars and on the other hand there is volatile petroleum scene with unstable raw materials prices further affected with scarcity'.
+Friends, we are once again witnessing volatile world economic and political events.
+Last quarter I had said: 'On one side there are new trade barriers and tariff wars, and on the other hand there is volatile petroleum scene with unstable raw materials prices further affected with scarcity'.
 Looking back at the last quarter, I find the second quarter is quite a replica!
 On Economic front there is big impact from global trade war, rising petroleum import bill and banking sector governance challenges.
 The times are for prudent management of finance and operations in business with due patience and diligence.
 With next general elections now due in less than a year, the domestic climate is becoming politically heated.
 Environment concerns continue to drive government's Swachh Bharat Abhiyan leading to banning of plastics bags and bottles.

 Environment Protection & Regulations